margotwagner/my-website-academic/content/project/sentence-generation-and-classification-with-variational-autoencoder-and-bert/index.md

 external_link: ""

 image:
-  caption: "BERT Architecture that was fine-tuned with the premise-hypothesis pairs (rather than the question-paragraph) pairs shown here.
-C is the ’Next Sentence Prediction’ which represents a classification for our hypothesis.
-Figure from (Devlin 2018)."
+  caption: "BERT Architecture that was fine-tuned with the premise-hypothesis pairs (Fig from Devlin 2018)."
   filename: featured
   focal_point: Smart
   preview_only: false